25 Amazing Facts About Science for School Assembly.

 The Periodic Table!

-The periodic table contains 118 elements, each with distinct properties.
-For example, carbon is vital for life as it forms the backbone of organic molecules.
+For example, carbon is vital for life because it forms the foundation of organic molecules.
 Chemistry textbooks, like "Chemistry: The Central Science," explain these relationships in detail.

 Chemical Reactions!